 REPORT CARD

-TLDRRevenge is an action packed story that subverts and plays with genre tropes and expectations to wild success.
+Revenge is an action packed story that subverts and plays with genre tropes and expectations to wild success.
 While it might feel too fantastical for those looking for an incredibly realistic revenge story, it absolutely delivers for those willing to give themselves over to the surreal way events unfold.
 This is a rape and revenge story that manages to keep the focus on the survivor and her journey to overcome and survive.
-It’s enthralling, well paced, and is packed with symbols and images that’ll have you thinking long after the run time.
+It’s enthralling, well paced, and is packed withsymbols and images that’ll have you thinking long after the run time.

+Go to Page 2 for the spoiler discussion.
 Go to Page 3 to view this review’s progress report .